 How Much Does a House Sitter Cost?
-It’s Not What You Think…
+[How About Nothing?]

 Still, if you do your homework and show a willingness to spend either time or money finding someone amazing, you’ll easily find a house sitter for free.
 How do I know this?

-How I Started Housesitting
+How I Started House Sitting For Free

-While traveling through Western Europe in late 2014 and early 2015, I found myself spending more than I could afford on accommodations.
-A few conversations later, I was searching the internet for house sitting services.
-An hour later, I signed up with one, and less than a day later I procured my first house sit.
+While traveling through Western Europe in late 2014 and early 2015, I spent more than I could afford on accommodations.
+I was broke but my flight home didn’t leave for a few months.
+So, what to do?

 Why Didn’t You Get Paid?

-In way, I did.
+I did.
 It just wasn’t a direct financial transaction where money changed hands.